Data Governance

 Why Data Governance Matters

-2. Risk Mitigation: Data breaches, misconfigurations, and lack of data visibility can lead to financial loss, reputational damage, and legal consequences.
-Governance enables proactive identification and control of data security risks.
+Breaches, misconfigurations, and lack of visibility create financial, reputational, and legal exposure.
+Governance frameworks enable proactive identification, monitoring, and control of data security risks.

-5. Business Value: High-quality, well-governed data enables advanced use cases in analytics, machine learning, customer segmentation, and business intelligence.
+Reliable, governed data unlocks advanced use cases in analytics, machine learning, customer segmentation, and business intelligence—turning data into a strategic asset.

 Framework for Enterprise Data Governance